DichromaticLB/wadu/README.md

 Casts reinterpret strings of bytes while  discarding or padding bytes as needed.
-When promoting null bytes will used for pad.
+When promoting null bytes will be used to fill any missing data.
 This operation is architecture dependant, particularly depends on the [endianess](https://en.wikipedia.org/wiki/Endianness) of the data